Architectural Studies BS

 Opportunities

 Drexel’s Architecture Program offers distinct experiential-based learning models for students interested in combining an architectural education with other disciplines, like digital media, construction management, design, or other fields.
 The Bachelor of Science in Architectural Studies provides opportunities for interdisciplinary studies with flexible options to combine your studies with related fields.
 It can be a precursor to a dual BS/MS degree at Drexel University or a professional NAAB-accredited M.Arch. degree at another institution.
-Since 2023, a 5-year accelerated BS/MS degree between the BS in Architectural Studies and the MS in Urban Strategy is available to select students.
+5-year accelerated BS/MS degrees between the BS in Architectural Studies and the MS in Design, the MS in Interior Architecture or the MS in Urban Strategy are available to select students.

 Drexel is located in University City, a Philadelphia neighborhood that includes several centers of education and research.
 Philadelphia itself offers an unparalleled collection of landmark architecture and urban planning that spans 300 years of development.
 The region has always been home to architectural and design firms of national and international prominence.
 A rich and varied environment, combined with an accomplished and supportive professional community, makes Philadelphia an ideal laboratory for the study of architecture.
 All of the faculty in the program are active in the Philadelphia architecture community, many in leadership positions at firms.

-Students seeking support for resume and portfolio development may schedule an appointment both with the Steinbright Career Development Center or with the Architecture Program faculty.
+Students seeking support for resume and portfolio development may schedule an appointment both with the Steinbright Career Development Center or with Alesa Rubendall, AIA, Associate Director of Student Placement.
 Password-protected job listings exclusively for Drexel Architecture students can be found on the Opportunities for Students siteFirms seeking Drexel interns may contact students directly by finding student links to resume, work samples, and web portfolios at this site.

 Facilities